 - 1. Enter the Context (for example, REMOTE). - 2.
-You can either check: - Show Local OTQs box to display the local OTQs in the Selected OTQs drop-down list. - Show Remote OTQs box to display the remote OTQs in the Selected OTQs drop-down list.

-3. Click Load to populate the Selected OTQ drop-down list.
+You can select either: - Show Local OTQs checkbox to display the local OTQs in the Selected OTQs drop-down list. - Show Remote OTQs checkbox to display the remote OTQs in the Selected OTQs drop-down list. - 3.
+Click Load to populate the Selected OTQ drop-down list.
 Select an OTQ.

-The OTQ Parameters section displays with the list of input parameters based on the selected OTQ.
+The OTQ Parameters section displays the list of input parameters based on the selected OTQ.